surhh/surhh.github.io/README.md

 The original development of nFITSview is done under Linux, so the easiest and the fastest way to build is under Linux.

-- just build in Qt Creator.
+- Just build in Qt Creator.
-- it should be also possible to build using CMake from the command line.
+- It should be also possible to build using CMake from the command line.
+Run the following cmake commands:

+  cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_CXX_FLAGS_RELEASE="-O3 -DNDEBUG" -B build -S .

+  cmake --build build

+  The nfitsview execuatble will be located in the build directory.

 # How to build under Windows